Consonance/consonance/container-admin/README.md

 TODO: there's some sort of problem with the admin user getting wiped, need to disable in web.yml

-TODO: I need a /root/.aws/config file after all
+TODO: I need a /root/.aws/config file after all -- DONE

-TODO: chmod the key.pem
+TODO: chmod the key.pem -- DONE

 TODO: note about security group ssh to itself

-TODO: how to get Youxia to launch m1.xlarge and have it attach all 4 ephemerial drives, only 1 is attached
+TODO: how to get Youxia to launch m1.xlarge and have it attach all 4 ephemerial drives, only 1 is attached -- WORKED AROUND

 TODO: the ecryptfs setup is using a hard-coded password for now, see lvm/tasks/mount.yml